-Researcher, assistant academic staff - Hematology, Department of Internal Medicine (Faculty of Medicine and Health Sciences, UGent)
+Researcher, assistant academic staff - Hematology, Department of Internal Medicine and Pediatrics (Faculty of Medicine and Health Sciences, UGent)

 Principal investigator: prof. Tessa Kerre (PhD)

 Acute myeloid leukemia (AML) can be cured by chemotherapy in less than half of the patients.
 Unfortunately, the chance of relapse after chemotherapy is high in AML.
-Stem cell transplantation can be used as an immunotherapeutic treatment to cure these patients, but it carries a high risk of toxicities and mortality, especially in older patients with comorbidities.
-Moreover, not all patients have a suitable donor.
+Stem cell transplantation can be used to cure patients, but it carries a high risk of toxicities and mortality, especially in older patients with comorbidities.
+Moreover, a suitable donor can not be found for all patients.

-Therefore, we have developed a novel immunotherapeutic strategy in which we generate in vitro, T cells that recognize a known tumor antigen, starting from hematopoietic precursor cells from cord blood or other healty donor/patient sources (mobilized peripheral blood, leucapheresis, bone marrow).
+Therefore, we have developed a novel immunotherapeutic strategy in which we generate in vitro T-cells that recognize a known tumor antigen, starting from hematopoietic stem and precursor cells from cord blood or other healthy donor or patient sources (mobilized peripheral blood, leucapheresis, or bone marrow).

-An important condition for effective T cell immunotherapy is the choice of the target tumor antigen.
-For B cell malignancies, CD19 has proven to be superior as a target antigen.
+An important condition for effective T-cell immunotherapy is the choice of the target tumor antigen.
+For B-cell malignancies, CD19 has proven to be superior as a target antigen.
 For AML, we do not have such a target yet.
-In the past, we have shown that T cells recognizing WT1, a known AML target antigen, were highly specific but had a low affinity due to expression of WT1 on normal cells, albeit at low levels).
+In the past, T-cells recognizing WT1 through their T-cell receptor, have shown to be highly specific, but also have a low affinity due to expression of WT1 on normal cells (albeit at low levels).
 We are now searching for a novel target antigen that is expressed in both AML blasts and leukemic stem cells (which are deemed responsible for relapse in AML), using multiparameter flow cytometry and bio-informatics (in collaboration with prof. Philippé, and the DaMBi group of prof. Saeys).
 Chimeric antigen receptors (CARs) can be developed to target surface antigens, and can hopefully be deployed as a new treatment strategy for AML.

 - In vitro generation of mature, naive antigen-specific CD8(+) T cells with a single T-cell receptor by agonist selection'.
 Leukemia, 2014.
 (PMID: 24091848)